Engine Modes

 - Start the engine with

-mode: 'admin_ui'and amasterKey. - Access the admin UI (served by the engine on the
+mode: 'interactive'and amasterKey. - Access the admin UI (served by the engine on the

 /adminroute). - Add connections, define permissions, and assign roles visually.